15 Thoughts to Consider if Your Church is Having a Christmas Eve Service

 7. Don’t forget about the kids when you preach or tell the Christmas story.
 Intentionally draw in the children, and you’ll draw the adults in, too.
 The opposite is not always true.

-8. Don’t try to impress people with your message–just communicate the simple, beautiful, childlike gospel story.
+8. Don’t try to impress people with your message–just communicate the simple, beautiful, childlike Christmas story wrapped in the gospel.
 If your community leaves talking only about what a good speaker you are, the devil may have hijacked your message.

 9. Don’t use the service to introduce new choruses or hymns.
 Christmas is often a time of familiarity and tradition.
 Use the music portion of your service wisely.